Adeniyikayodee/m-store/README.md

 # m-storePro

-This is an ecommerce website built with nodejs members(buyers) will be able to create accounts, order for products and pay.
+This is an ecommerce website

-components:
-mongodb
-Express
-Mongoose
-aws-sdk
-stripe
-eslint
-passport (twitter, facebook, linkedin and google) joi chai mocha
+backend: npm run serve:local